TheTeasel/Blamer/README.md

 # Roadmap
 * Configuration of other characters to define comments.
 For example, `#` and `"""` for Python code.
 * Anonymous running of Blamer by using Tor.
+* Enable possibility to give a whole directory to translate and not only a single file.

 # Requirements